GabrielChittolina/php_mvc/README.md

 # php_mvc
-A simple implementation of a php crud mvc
-Following instructions from The Codeholic Youtube videos in some parts
+A simple implementation of a php crud mvc, following instructions from The Codeholic Youtube videos in some parts